 Maintaining PRMTM Certification

 Earning the PRM signifies to the world that you have the knowledge, skills, and qualifications that risk managers must bring to today’s fast-changing financial environment.
+Search for a current PRM holder.

 Continued Risk Learning (CRL)